Want to become a project manager? Or maybe you are already a PM and now looking for ways to upscale your knowledge and opportunities?

 - Go out more often.
 We get inspired and creative when we are surrounded by something new.
 Go to a neighboring city or visit a local museum and a concert hall.

 The list of project management skills can seem daunting, especially if you are only starting in the field.

 However, many of the things we talked about will come to you naturally, as a part of the working process, if you are willing to stay open-minded and soak up all the knowledge surrounding you.

 Even the top project managers with vast experience behind their backs may struggle with some skills on the list.
 And that’s okay.
 Project management is growing and evolving constantly, and so do you.
-Stay active, learn to listen and be curious, and you will be fine.
+Stay active, learn to listen, use time managers, be curious, use powerful online to-do lists, and you will be fine.